gladcolor/LLM-Find/README.md

 ![img.png](Nigeria.png)
- The [QGIS plugin (AutonomousGIS-GeodataRetrieverAgent)](https://github.com/Teakinboyewa/AutonomousGIS_GeodataRetrieverAgent)) and its downloaded geospatial data of Nigeria, including city points, river polylines, and state boundaries (polygons) from OpenStreetMap.
-The image basemap was downloaded from ESRI World Imagery.
-Note that there are four individual data requests to retrieve the shown data, rather than one data request for four datasets.
-Each request is a short and sample such as “Download the rivers in Nigeria”.
-Users only need to type this sentence in the “Data request” textbox at the plugin's bottom.
+ The [The QGIS plugin of the GeoData Retrieve Agent](https://github.com/Teakinboyewa/AutonomousGIS_GeodataRetrieverAgent)) and the downloaded geospatial data of Nigeria,including cities (point), rivers (polyline), and state boundaries (polygon) from OpenStreetMap.
+The imagebasemap was downloaded from ESRI World Imagery using the plugin.
+Note that there are four individualdata requests to retrieve the shown data (e.g., “Download the rivers in Nigeria.”)

+(PDF) An Autonomous GIS Agent Framework for Geospatial Data Retrieval.
+Available from: https://www.researchgate.net/publication/382233708_An_Autonomous_GIS_Agent_Framework_for_Geospatial_Data_Retrieval [accessed Aug 13 2024].

 # To Do
 - Needs a data assessment module.